MicrosoftDocs/security/compass/incident-response-process.md

 - Access the right expertise

-   Confirm you integrate people with deep knowledge of the systems into the investigation–such as internal staff or external entities  like vendors–not just security generalists.
+   Confirm that you integrate people with deep knowledge of the systems into the investigation&mdash;such as internal staff or external entities  like vendors&mdash;not just security generalists.

 - Check with your legal department

-   Determine whether they plan to involve law enforcement so you can plan investigation and recovery procedures appropriately.
+   Determine whether they plan to involve law enforcement so you can plan your investigation and recovery procedures appropriately.

 - Anticipate reduced response capability

    Plan for 50% of your staff operating at 50% of normal capacity due to situational stress.

-A key expectation to manage with stakeholder is that you may never be able to identify the information on the initial attack because the data required for this may have been deleted before the investigation starts (such as an attacker covering their tracks and log rolling).
+A key expectation to manage with stakeholders is that you may never be able to identify the initial attack because the data required for this may have been deleted before the investigation starts, such as an attacker covering their tracks by log rolling.

 ### Operations